open-spaced-repetition/srs-benchmark/README.md

 Total number of reviews for evaluation: 697,851,710

-The values in the tables below are weighted means and their respective 99% confidence intervals.
+The following tables represent the weighted means and the 99% confidence intervals.

 ### Weighted by number of reviews